-The Necrolords offer a strong class ability that gains extra benefits from being a Brewmaster, paired with one of the best defensive signature abilities in the recently-buffed Fleshcraft.
+The Necrolords offer a strong class ability that gains extra benefits from being a Brewmaster, paired with one of the best defensive signature abilities in Fleshcraft.
 Until recently, it offered damage that was competitive with Kyrian—especially on 2-3 target cleave—while being arguably better defensively in a raid environment.
-However, recent changes to fix an unintended interaction between Bonedust Brew and the weapons in Necrotic Wake have undercut the offensive value.
-It remains a competitive option due to its defensive power and strength in cleave settings, but currently cannot compete on single-target encounters.
+However, recent changes to Bonedust Brew to reduce its power in PvP settings for Windwalkers have undercut its value for Brewmaster.
+Necrolord remains a competitive option due to its defensive power and strength in cleave settings, but currently cannot compete on single-target encounters.

 Class Ability: Bonedust Brew

 Bonedust Brew provides a bit more damage that scales in AoE for limited investment.
 It additionally comes with a minor defensive bump due to the increase brew cooldown reduction attached to the debuff for Brewmasters.

 They also provide everyone within the covenant the ability Fleshcraft, which lets you channel for 3 seconds to gain an absorb shield equal to 40% of your HP which lasts 2 minutes, and also provides 20% damage reduction while channeling.
 In most settings, this is much stronger defensively than Kyrian’s Phial and more useful for the already-mobile Monk than the Night Fae Soulshape.